JHeisler/WeatherStation/README.md

 **Server**

+Runs the server to serve the webpage

 Using apache, index.html replaces their standard index.html and add /static/ to the same folder.

 **Server Program**

+Will take data from the client's sensors and then send that data to the webpage that is served by the server.

 Run on the server, will need to install gevent/socketIO server (look up to see if server is included in gevent)